underhillanna/PhotosynQ-Documentation/help/_projects_Adding_Project_Questions.md

 #### Upload Questions/Answers form spreadsheet (.csv)

-This option is best for projects that involve a large population of plants or many project questions.
+This option is best for Projects that involve a large population of plants or many Project questions.
 For directions on how to set up your .csv, see the '[Using the csv Upload Feature](../tutorials/data_collection)' document.

 1. Drag and drop the csv into the box or click on the box to choose the csv file to upload.
 2. Select 'Save.'
 It may take up to a minute for the file to upload.